Person smiling in a modern office setting.

 Need a second opinion?

 If you need help, or if you simply want a second opinion, trusted family and friends can offer a fresh pair of eyes.
-But for an expert opinion, why not reach out to one of your local Page Executive consultant who may help you to fine-tune your executive CV for your specific market and function.
+For expert insight, reach out to one of your local Page Executive consultants who can help you fine-tune your executive CV for your specific market and function.

 Looking to hire your next leader?